urbanjost/M_time/README.md

 example).
 Since these values are generally not considered intelligible, routines are included to convert between these scalar values and the date array so human-readable results can be obtained.

+**Modified Julian Date (MJD)** measures days (and fractional days) since the start of 17 Nov 1858 CE in Universal Time (UTC).
+Julian Date (JD) measures days (and fractional days) since noon on 1 January, 4713 BCE in Universal Time (UTC).

+    Modified Julian Date (MJD) = Julian Date (JD) - 2400000.5

+In this module the MJD date and time is stored internally as a structure named MJDtime, containing the number of days since the beginning of the MJD Epoch as an integer and a double representing the seconds offset from the start of this day.

+    type MJDtime
+     integer :: base_day     ! number of days since the MJD Epoch date double  :: time_sec     ! seconds from start of base_day
+    end type MJDtime

+This allows for storing a date at a higher precision that the other formats used by the library, although sometimes that lower precision is limited primarily by the definition (ie. the milliseconds in a DAT could be smaller units).

+MJD starts at 00:00:00 so truncating the fractional component of MJD always gives the same day whatever the time of day (unlike JD).

+The seconds offset may take any double-precision value, so that any date/time may be expressed in terms of an offset from the same MJD day.
+The seconds field thus may exceed a single day, and may also be negative.

 **Coordinated Universal Time** (French: Temps universel coordonn'e), abbreviated as **UTC**, is the primary time standard by which the world